Washing machine: World War II and after

 On the early electromechanical timers, the motor ran at a constant speed throughout the wash cycle, although the user could truncate parts of the program by manually advancing the control dial.
 However, by the 1950s demand for greater flexibility in the wash cycle led to the introduction of more sophisticated electrical timers to supplement the electromechanical timer.
 These newer timers enabled greater variation in functions such as the wash time.
 With this arrangement, the electric timer motor is periodically switched off to permit the clothing to soak and is only re-energized just before a micro-switch being engaged or disengaged for the next stage of the process.
 Fully electronic timers did not become widespread until decades later.

 Despite the high cost of automatic washers, manufacturers had difficulty meeting the demand.
 Although there were material shortages during the Korean War, by 1953 automatic washing machine sales in the US exceeded those of wringer-type electric machines.

 In the UK and most of Europe, electric washing machines did not become popular until the 1950s.
 This was largely because of the economic impact of World War II on the consumer market, which did not properly recover until the late 1950s.
-The early electric washers were single-tub, wringer-type machines, as fully automatic washing machines, were extremely expensive.
-During the 1960s, twin tub machines briefly became very popular, helped by the low price of the Rolls Razor washers.
+The early electric washers were single-tub wringer-type machines, as fully automatic washing machines were expensive.

+During the 1960s, twin tub machines briefly became popular, helped by the low price of the Rolls Razor washers.
 Twin tub washing machines have two tubs, one larger than the other.
 The smaller tub in reality is a spinning drum for centrifugal drying while the larger tub only has an agitator in its bottom.
 Some machines could pump used wash water into a separate tub for temporary storage and to later pump it back for re-use.
 This was done not to save water or soap, but because heated water was expensive and time-consuming to produce.
 Automatic washing machines did not become dominant in the UK until well into the 1970s and by then were almost exclusively of the front-loader design.

 In early automatic washing machines, any changes in impeller/drum speed were achieved by mechanical means or by a rheostat on the motor power supply.
 However, since the 1970s electronic control of motor speed has become a common feature on the more expensive models.